ameya98/ExoticDataStructures/ExtendibleHashTable/README.md

 ## Extendible Hash Tables
 Extendible Hash Tables are dynamic hashing structures that resize with the insertion of more data.
 Rehashing all keys on resizing would be too expensive.
 Extendible hash tables approach this by only splitting a bucket that has overflowed, rehashing keys from this bucket to split the keys between the old and split bucket.
 The directory maintains for every bucket which keys should be placed into them, based on the last digits of the hash.
 How many digits exactly is controlled by the _local_depth_ parameter of the bucket.
+The _global_depth_ parameter is the maximum over all bucket _local_depth_ parameters.

 For a more thorough explanation of extendible hashing, see the original [paper](https://dl.acm.org/citation.cfm?doid=320083.320092) by R. Fagin et al.